martechery/mcp-google-ads-ts/README.md

     - `config_name`: gcloud config name (for `switch`)
     - `allow_subprocess`: boolean (default true).
 Set to `false` to only print commands (no execution).
   - Output: Text summary including env values, ADC probe, Ads scope check, accessible accounts count.
 For `switch`/`refresh`, executes `gcloud` by default (or prints commands if `allow_subprocess=false`).
   - Behavior: If gcloud is not found on PATH, the tool falls back to printing the exact commands and an install link.
-No local OAuth fallback is performed.
+If `GOOGLE_OAUTH_CLIENT_ID/SECRET` are present, use `{ "action": "oauth_login" }` to complete OAuth locally and create an ADC file.
   - Example (status): `{ "action": "status" }`
   - Example (print steps, don’t run): `{ "action": "refresh" }`
   - Example (execute): `{ "action": "switch", "config_name": "work", "allow_subprocess": true }`